shubhamrajput0369/shubhamrajput0369/README.md

 ### I'm a Developer, Analyst, Coder, Designer and Student of PCCOE!!

-- 🔭 I just done with my first industrial internship : [at "Perfect Skills"!][IT Company]
+- 🔭 I just done with my first industrial internship at "Perfect Skills" IT Company.
 - 🌱 I’m currently working in ML & DL projects.
 - 👯 I’m looking to collaborate with open source project developers in the domain of Data Science.
 - 🥅 Current Goals: Developing myself in all possible areas.